silexlabs/Silex/docs/dev-notes.md

     + Html box: Do not execute scripts
     + deconnection de dropbox
     + ? rename silex-style => silex-user-styles
-    + ? file / new => chose a template from templates.silex.me
     + no !important in front-end.css?
     + see known bugs
   - merge `build` branch, cf notes below